vapor-ware/synse-emulator-plugin/README.md

 ```

 The table below describes the supported configuration values for each type.
 None of the values
-are required to be set and falls back on sane defaults.
+specified below are required to be set.
+If omitted, the plugin falls back on sane defaults.
 Definitions for the settings follow:

 * `min`: The lower bound for a random walk.
 The walk will not subceed this value.
 * `max`: The upper bound for a random walk.
 The walk will not exceed this value.
 * `step`: The maximum size that a random walk may step by.
 For each iteration, the step is randomly chosen
    between this max step size and 0.
 * `seed`: The starting value for the device.

 | Device Type | Setting | Type  | Default |
 | :---------: | :-----: | :---: | :-----: |